 There’s nothing wrong with eating lunch at the kitchen table.
 But when summer comes, there’s something magical about setting out for an adventure with a backpack full of food and a blanket.

-- Walton Beach.
+Walton Beach.
 If you feel like a beach experience without the 90 minute drive to the coast, Sauvie Island’s Walton Beach is a great option.
 There is plenty of sandy coastline, and lovely views of the Columbia River.
-You can even pick up your picnic supplies at one of the many farms that dot your drive out there — like Bella Organic or The Pumpkin Patch.
-Insider tip: Do not, repeat, do not stop at Collins Beach by mistake.
-You may get more of a view than you’re looking for at this nude beach.
+You can even pick up your picnic supplies at one of the many farms that dot your drive out there — like Bella Organic, Topaz Farm, or The Pumpkin Patch.
+Insider tip: Do not stop at Collins Beach by mistake.
+You may get more of a view than you’re looking for at this clothing optional beach.
 Off NW Reeder Rd., Sauvie Island

-- The Lawn at the Oregon Zoo.
+The Lawn at the Oregon Zoo.
 It’s no surprise that walking around the zoo can work up an appetite.
 We’ve been known to take a snack cup or seven with us when we head out.
 The wide open expanse of the lawn makes it a great spot to stop for a snack, or for a larger meal.
 Added bonuses: This is the only spot in town where you might catch a glimpse of an elephant while you eat.
-(I didn’t google to make totally sure, but I can’t imagine there’s another.)
 The raised ledges along the lawn make a great spot to sit if you’re eating, or to climb if your kids are done and waiting for everyone else to finish up.
 And you have ready access to bathrooms.
 SW Canyon Rd., Portland

-- Council Crest.
-Council Crest is the highest point in Portland, and on a clear day you can catch views not just of Mt Hood and Mt St Helens, but also Mt Adams, Mt Jefferson, and Mt Rainier, along with the city skyline.
-To work up an appetite, or to work off you picnic, you can take a hike along the adjoining Marquam Trail.
+Council Crest.
+Council Crest is the highest point in Portland, and on a clear day you can catch views not just of Mt.
+Hood and Mt.
+St Helens, but also Mt Adams, Mt Jefferson, and Mt Rainier, along with the city skyline.
+To work up an appetite, or to work off your picnic, you can take a hike along the adjoining Marquam Trail.
 Or just let your kids run up and down the grassy hills.
 SW Council Crest Dr., Portland

-- Vancouver Lake Park.
-Swimming in the lake, an easy paved bike trail, playground equipment, and access to grills and picnic tables.
-Oh, and views of Mt Hood, Mt St Helens, and Mt Adams.
+Vancouver Lake Park.
+Go for a swim in the lake (check latest algae bloom advisories), cycle along an easy paved bike trail, climb on playground equipment, and enjoy access to grills and picnic tables.
+Oh, and don’t forget the views of Mt.
+Hood, Mt.
+St Helens, and Mt.
+Adams.
 Yup, this has all the requirements for the perfect picnic spot.
 Because of its perfection, this spot can get a bit crowded on weekends — but sometimes a place is great enough to battle the crowds for.
 (Or you could always go on a weekday.)
 6801 NW Lower River Rd, Vancouver WA